WowWeeLabs/MiPosaur-Android-SDK/README.md

 			});
 		}

-8. You should be now ready to go!
+9. You should be now ready to go!
 Plug in an Android device then compile and run the project using ⌘+R .
-When you turn on a MiP you should see some debug messages in the logs.
+When you turn on a MiPosaur you should see some debug messages in the logs.